billpatrianakos/q-node/README.md

 > Node.js API wrapper for Aplo's Q API

+__IMPORTANT:__ The current 0.0.2 release includes support for a single API endpoint.
+It is not production ready.
+Hold tight until we launch in about a week for full support for all API endpoints along with a well tested, well documented API client.

 ## What is Q?

 Q, not to be confused with the Node.js promise library, is our internal insurance quoting API that we've decided to open up publicly.
 Q provides endpoints for generating "raw" insurance quotes, personalized quotes including ACA/Obamacare subsidies, and the ability to check for active insurance agent licenses.